• Blog

 • one destination is slow (your handler is now slow)

-• one destination is flaky (you need retries)
+• one destination is flaky (you need retries with exponential backoff and jitter)

 • each integration wants different payload shapes